averbraeck/dsol/docs/1-getting-started/example-event.md

   }
 ```

 The `QueueEntry` stores the entity AND the time when it entered the queue.
-Thereby, it is easy to determine the duration that the entity spent in the queue when it leaes the queue.
+Thereby, it is easy to determine the duration that the entity spent in the queue when it leaves the queue.
 The queue is defined as follows in the model:

 ```java
   private List<QueueEntry<Entity>> queue = new ArrayList<QueueEntry<Entity>>();